arkency/posts/posts/2016-10-23-the-esthetics-of-a-ruby-service-object.md

 ---
-title: "The esthetics of a Ruby service object"
 created_at: 2016-10-23 20:55:15 +0200
 publish: true
 tags: [ 'rails', 'ruby', 'service objects' ]
 author: Andrzej Krzywda
 ---

+# The esthetics of a Ruby service object

 A service object in Ruby has some typical elements.
 There are some minor difference which I noted in the way people implement them.
 Let's look at one example.